cdgriffith/Reusables/README.md

 ### Extras

-Also included is a Namespace class, similar to Bunch but designed so that directories are recursively made into namespaces, and can be treated as either a dict or a namespace when accessed.
+Also included is a Namespace class, similar to Bunch but designed so that dictionaries are recursively made into namespaces, and can be treated as either a dict or a namespace when accessed.